sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

  - Tick the `Local default Queue Manager` option.
 This specifies that this deployment will include a local queue manager.
  - For the `Secret name` specify **orders-secret** as prepared earlier.
 This Secret adds sensitive configuration information (such as API key and a certificate) to this Integration Server, so that it can communicate with Event Streams.
  - For the `Image pull secret` specify **sa-ace**.
 This Secret was created when the Cloud Pack for Integration was installed, and it contains the credentials for ICP to access its private docker repository.
+ - Untick `Enable persistence`.
+This is because provisioning volumes for persistence in this particular lab environment is sometimes troublesome.
+For a lab environment, persistence is not required for the MQ Queue Manager.
+In a Production environment, you would probably enable persistence.
  - For the `NodePort`, we recommend **orders.10.0.0.1.nip.io**.
 We recommend that the first part (**orders** in this case) is identical to the `Integration Server name`, because there is a 1 to 1 relationship here.
  - For the `Queue manager name`, specify **acemqserver**.
 This defines the name that ICP will give to the associated local queue manager (which matches what we specified in the `MQOutput` node earlier).
  - For the `Certificate alias name`, specify **escert**.
 This is used by the Integration Server when it connects to Event Streams.
 You defined the value **escert** earlier, when you created the Secret.